astropy/astroquery/docs/cds/cone_search_query.rst

 - ``overlaps`` (default).
 The matching data sets are those overlapping the MOC region.
 - ``covers``.
 The matching data sets are those covering the MOC region.
-- ``enclosed``.
+- ``encloses``.
 The matching data sets are those enclosing the MOC region.

 An optional ``output_format`` parameter allows the user to specify the format of the `CDS MOC service`_'s response. ``output_format`` must have a value among: